scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

-numerous Markdown-aware publishing and presentation programs like ``landslide`` and ``reveal.js``. ) GraphTerm also supports many of the same keyboard shortcuts as IPython notebook.
-GraphTerm can also be used with the command line version of IPython.
-However, the generic, loosely-coupled notebook interface supported by GraphTerm will never be able to support all the features of the IPython notebook.
+numerous Markdown-aware publishing and presentation programs like ``landslide`` and ``reveal.js``. ) GraphTerm also supports many of the same keyboard shortcuts as IPython Notebook.
+GraphTerm can also be used with the command-line version of IPython.
+However, the generic, loosely-coupled notebook interface supported by GraphTerm will never be able to support all the features of IPython Notebook.

 Here is how the notebook mode is implemented within GraphTerm: when the user switches to the notebook mode, a separate scroll buffer is